 What You Do:

-- Discuss with your child their favorite character from a story they have read, and tell them that you are going to help them create that character!
+- Ask your child to talk about some of his favorite characters from a story he's read, and tell him that you are going to help him create that character!

 - Make a base shape for the character’s head.
 If the character is a person, balloons work best.
 If it is an animal or animated character that does not have a round shape for a head (animal or robot for example), consider other options like an old juice box or egg carton.
-Have your child help you add paper towel rolls, toilet rolls, etc. to form the body, arms and legs, and attach with masking tape to create the form.
+Have your child help you add paper towel rolls, toilet rolls, or whatever else you find to form the body, as well as the arms and legs, and attach them with masking tape to create the form.

 - Mix the glue and water in a bowl until the consistency is like a paste.
-Make sure it is more on the liquid side and glossy.
+Make sure it's more on the liquid side and glossy.

-- Have your child help you dip newspaper/magazine strips in the paste, squeeze off the excess, and lay them over the form in layers cover the form completely.
-The flatter and smoother the strips are applied, the easier the details will be to paint on later.
+- Have your child help you dip newspaper/magazine strips in the paste, squeeze off the excess, and lay them over the form in layers, covering it completely.
+The flatter and smoother the strips are applied, the easier it will be to paint the details on later.

-- Allow the form to air dry for several days until completely hardened.
+- Allow the form to air dry for several days until it has completely hardened.

-- Now have your child decorate your character with paint and other items that you choose.
+- Now have your child decorate the character with paint and other items that you have available.
 Glue on colored tissue paper or scraps of old fabric to create clothes.
 Yarn works well for hair.